-Let me clarify something here, the early church gathered to have fellowship meals, just like us.
+Let me clarify something here, the early church gathered to have fellowship meals, just like we do.
 But in Corinth if you brought little food or food of lesser quality that is what you got.
-Meals were to be for fellowship and fellowship in sharing of food and of sharing the scriptures and serving each other.
-A fellowship meal is different than the Lord's Supper in some ways and yet, like it in others.
+Meals were to be for fellowship and fellowship in sharing of food and of sharing the scriptures and sharing by serving each other.
+A fellowship meal is different than the Lord's Supper and yet, Paul compares the two for they are alike in some ways - they are to be based on a heart of service and the focus is to be the glory of Christ.

 When the believers gathered "They were to devote themselves to the apostles' teaching and the fellowship, to the breaking of bread and the prayers."
-(Acts 2:42) This time of worship was often ended with the Lord's Supper.
+(Acts 2:42) This time of worship was often ended with the Lord's Supper or "the breaking of bread".
 Paul ends this correction of the church in Corinth with "What shall I say to you?
 Shall I commend you in this?
 No, I will not."
-Paul wants the church to behave with honor and respect, as they know they should.
-At this point Paul now introduces the Lord's Supper with the word "for."
+Paul wants the church to behave with honor and respect towards each other and reverence towards Christ - as they know this is right.
+At this point Paul now introduces the Lord's Supper with the word "for".
 He is saying, "I will not commend you for this loveless behavior and for dishonoring Christ!"
-I will deliver to you what I have received from the Lord as a method of correction.
+I will deliver to you "what" I have received from the Lord as a method of correction.
 By the Lord's Supper you should know the church is meant to be proclaiming the gospel, remembering Christ as Lord, spiritually feasting by faith on all that God is by His revelation through Christ, savoring the promises of the New Covenant and demonstrating your love for Christ and each other.

-Now reading beginning in verse 23, "For (For these problems you have in your church and your lives) For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed."
-The Lord's Supper is not just empty ritual.
+Now reading beginning in verse 23, "For (For or because these problems you have in your church and your lives, I now give you God's truth as I received it from Christ) For I received from the Lord what I also delivered to you, that the Lord Jesus on the night when he was betrayed."
+The Lord's Supper is not just empty ritual, if it was, that would be betrayal.
 It is a call to love and it is an indictment of those who are loveless.
-If you "despise the church of God", you shame the poor.
+If you "despise the church of God" (1 Cor.
+11:22), you bring shame upon yourself and Christ's Church.
 Paul is saying brothers, "Do you not realize in a short while you will partake of the bread and the cup?
-What are they to mean to each believer?
-Christ died for the church and the church includes the poor."
-God calls us to love Him and if we love Him, we must love each other and this includes those with less social status, less money, the less spirituality - the poor.
+What does the Lord's Supper mean to each of you as a believer?
+What does Christ's sacrificial death mean to you?
+Do you not recognize Christ died for the church and the church includes the well-to-do and the poor?"
+God calls us to love Him and if we love Him, we must love each other and this includes those with less social status, less money and less spirituality - to love Christ means to love the poor, to love those who frustrate us at times and we will be less frustrated and enjoy love more by serving.